Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 How to choose protein?

-What additional ingredients might be helpful?
+What additional ingredients may be helpful?

 Unlike beginners, experienced athletes often choose protein blends with additives that enhance the effect: